-What it is: Take the minicomputer, and scale it even more… In the size of a thumb drive.
-That is as the name implies – computer in a stick.
+What it is: Take the minicomputer, and scale it down even more to the size of a thumb drive.
+That is as the name implies, a computer in a stick.

-Usage & Functions: A pretty cool gadget and a lot more convenient than the minicomputers – Just plug these directly into the television, and you get a fully functioning computer.
-But as you can expect from the size of these stick computers, they really don’t have a lot of processing power.
-Sticking with minicomputers might make more sense (pun intended).
+Usage & Functions: A pretty cool gadget and a lot more convenient than the minicomputers.
+Just plug these directly into the television, and you get a fully functioning computer.
+But as you can expect from the size of these stick computers, they don’t have a lot of processing power.

 That’s all for this guide, and here is a small section on some extras and links that may be useful to you.